Command & Conquer (DOS, Windows)

 This excerpt from the game's strings file reveals a number of interesting options:

 600=Special Options 601=Targeting flash visible to all.
 602=Allow targeting of trees.
 603=Allow undeploy of construction yard.
 604=Employ smarter self defense logic. ...
 606=Use three point turn logic. ...
 609=Disable building "bib" pieces.
 610=Allow running from immediate threats. ...
 676=Allow separate helipad purchase ...
 678=Tiberium grows quickly.

 From research into the exe file, it was revealed that there is a hidden dialog that can be called up in the game which contains these options.

-A number of these options, and more, appear as ini keys that can be read from the game's configuration file, conquer.ini, by placing them under the [Options] header in the file.
+A number of these options, and more, appear as ini keys that can be read from the game's configuration file, CONQUER.INI, by placing them under the [Options] header in the file, along with the game's normal configuration options.
 However, the strings to trigger these options were saved as hash values, making the actual input strings a mystery.
 A number of these (often humorous) strings were later recovered through brute-force methods using a reconstruction of the hashing algorithm.
 The strings are case insensitive.

 The final identified options are:

 - Shows the actual names of civilians and civilian buildings in tooltips, rather than just "Civilian" / "Civilian Building."
 Many of the building names are humorous, and all of the people are named after Westwood Studios employees.

 - The code recovered for this, "TARBOSH", refers to a fez-like type of hat called a Tarbosh or Tarboosh.
 The code has been encountered in multiple Westwood games from that era, and a picture of the actual hat was found as hidden single frame in a trailer for the game.
 It was probably some kind of insiders joke at the company.

 Players - Hash value: 0x5D9F6F24 | Recovered string: "6"